prasadkhandake/Prasad-Khandake-CV/README.md

 Data Science Enthusiast 🌐

-Goals
+## Goals
-Objective: Contribute effectively to organizations leveraging existing skills and knowledge, also assest to be 💼🤝 Skills
+-Objective: Contribute effectively to organizations leveraging existing skills and knowledge, also assest to be 💼🤝 Skills
 IDE: Google Colab 💻
 Programming Language: Python 🐍